 Trope: The Gas Station Point of No Return

 The Mobil station in Messiah of Evil isn’t your typical horror movie gas station.
 It’s new and brightly lit.
 It’s not threatening in the same way as many of the other entries in this list.
 But it does serve as the last pit stop before entering an area of evil.
-After our heroine, Arletty stops here on her way to check in on her missing father in nearby Point Dume (DOOM!), she is being followed by a strange albino man… who just happens to have two corpses in the back of his pickup.
+After our heroine, Arletty stops here on her way to check in on her missing father in nearby Point Dume (DOOM!), she is followed by a strange albino man… who just happens to have two corpses stashed in the back of his pickup.
 When the gas station attendant sees the bodies, he manages to shoo Arletty off, but his fate is sealed as the albino man tracks him into the station garage and kills him.

 The Hills Have Eyes (1977, 2007)